vmware-archive/postfacto/CONTRIBUTING.md

 Note: if you would like to submit an "_obvious fix_" for something like a typo, formatting issue or spelling mistake, you may not need to sign the CLA.
 Please see our information on [obvious fixes](https://cla.pivotal.io/about#obvious-fix) for more details.

+## Working on features

+If you're interested on working on a feature for us we have a [Backlog](https://github.com/pivotal/postfacto/projects/1) of work for people to pick up at anytime.
+Have a look at both the Backlog' and 'Icebox' sections and if something catches your eye leave a comment and we can chat about assigning it to you.
+If the feature you had in mind isn't already there then [get in touch](https://gitter.im/pivotalpostfacto/Lobby)!
+We're always eager to hear about new ideas for Postfacto.

 ## Code reviews

 All submissions, including submissions by project members, require review and we use GitHub's pull requests for this purpose.
 Please consult [GitHub Help](https://help.github.com/articles/about-pull-requests/) if you need more information about using pull requests.